tihju/photobooth/README.md

   * README.md
   * server.js

-- In the public folder, we have:
+- In the public folder, we have all the html files, css files and js files, Empty assets folder to hold the upload images and the given photobooth folder:
    * assets
    * indipicture.html
    * photobooth